ibm-cloud-docs/vpc/backup_service_vpc_about.md

 This release has the following limitations.

 * You can create up to 10 backup policies per account.
 * You can take a total of 750 backups per volume based on your backup policy, in your account and region.
 If you exceed this limit, no further backups are taken.
 * The first backup and the entire volume backup cannot exceed 10 TB.
 * You can't take a backup of a detached volume.
 * You can't create a copy of a backup snapshot in the source (local) region.
-* You can create a copy of a backup in another region.
+* You can create a copy of a block storage backup in another region.
 However, only one copy of the backup snapshot can exist in each region.
-* The fast restore feature is not supported for multi-volume backups of consistency groups.
+* The fast restore feature is not supported for multi-volume backups of consistency groups  .
 * Consistency groups consist of the attached Block Storage volumes of virtual server instances, such as boot and data volumes.
-Instance storage volumes and virtual server instance configuration is not included.
+Instance storage volumes and virtual server instance configuration are not included.

 ## Next steps
 {: #backup-next-steps}